Abh1xh3k/Code-Collab/README.md

 - MongoDB for database
 - Mongoose for ODM
 - JWT for authentication
-- Socket.IO for real-time features
+- Socket.IO for real-time communication
+- HTTP server integration with Socket.IO

 ## Project Structure